Claret And Ale, CR0 7AA

 - 11:30am-11pm Mon-Wed; 11:30am-11:30pm Thu; 11:30am-midnight Fri; 11am-midnight Sat; noon-10:30pm Sun

-Nice enough little pub in Addiscombe, in the Good Beer Guide.
+Pub in Addiscombe, in the Good Beer Guide.
 It's the sister pub of the Claret Wine Bar in Cheam.
-Previously known as the Claret Free House photo, it changed its name to the Claret & Ale in 2016 or early 2017.
+Previously known as the Claret Free House photo, it changed its name to the Claret & Ale in 2016 or early 2017, though nothing else about it seemed to change.

-Kake first visited on a Saturday afternoon in August 2007; it was just the right amount of full, with enough room to sit but enough other customers (many of whom seemed to know each other) to create a pleasant buzz of conversation.
+We've visited several times now, most recently in June 2018.
+On a Saturday afternoon in August 2007 it was just the right amount of full, with enough room to sit but enough other customers (many of whom seemed to know each other) to create a pleasant buzz of conversation.
 Football on a flatscreen was briefly interrupted in favour of horse racing on a couple of small TVs, but neither was obnoxiously loud.
 About half of the customers were watching the sport, and occasionally shouting at it.